How to Feel At Home in Vienna While Attending German Classes (Part 1)

 And if you love a good story, download your favorite audiobook in German – already knowing the plot of the book will definitely give you the advantage of concentrating on the language aspect.

-5) Looking out the window until you reach your destination is definitely useful in familiarizing with your surroundings as well as learning to orientate yourself in the new city.
-In days where you have not much going on, hop on the public transportation that is operating overground, a tram or a bus, and ride it to the end of the line while looking out.
+5) Looking out the window until you reach your destination is definitely useful in familiarizing yourself with your surroundings as well as learning to orientate yourself in the new city.
+On days when you do have not much going on, hop on the public transportation that is operating overground, a tram or a bus, and ride it to the end of the line while looking out.
 This is definitely a cool way to get to know the city.

 Coffee and Culture?
 Ja, Bitte!

-See how quickly time flies when you are having fun?
-You have successfully arrived at your destination, most likely the language school or your place of residence, and spent time productively doing that.
+See how quickly time flies when you are having fun.
+You have successfully arrived at your destination and spent the time productively.
 Do you still feel like you are missing out?
 You are probably right.
 Vienna is a lively city but only if you know where to look.

-Usually during daytime, people spend time in coffeeshops not solely for the purpose of caffeinating themselves, but also because it is a crucial element of Viennese culture, and it has been for centuries.
-Instead of confining yourself in four walls at home to do your homework, venture out to the city’s hundreds of coffeehouses on a mission to find the best roast or discover the coolest places to do homework and drink coffee, one Bezirk at a time.
-If you are looking for a typically Viennese, smokey, old-school cafe, a cheap, discreet and cozy coffeeshop, or a hipster place in the 7th district whose barista has a PhD in coffee making (allegedly), it doesn’t really matter because Vienna offers it all.
+Usually, during the daytime, people spend time in coffee shops not solely for the purpose of caffeinating themselves, but also because it is a crucial element of Viennese culture, and it has been for centuries.
+Instead of confining yourself in four walls at home to do your German class homework, venture out to the city’s hundreds of coffeehouses on a mission to find the best roast or discover the coolest places to do German homework and drink coffee, one Bezirk at a time.
+If you are looking for a typically Viennese, smokey, old-school cafe, a cheap, discreet, and cozy coffeeshop, or a hipster place in the 7th district whose barista has a Ph.D. in coffee making (allegedly), it doesn’t really matter because Vienna offers it all.
 If you can learn the irregular and transitive verbs while indulging in the city’s coffee culture in the meantime, why not?

 Overview of Useful Tips for Life in Vienna

-Managing to feel comfortable and at home takes time and effort but there is a long list of activities and habits that have the potential to alleviate the stress of the newcomer, one only needs to give it a go even if unsure or uncomfortable at first.
-Hopefully you now have an idea on how to efficiently spend your time on public transport, plus a few more destinations other than the language school and your apartment.
+Managing to feel comfortable and at home as an expat takes time and effort but there is a long list of activities and habits that have the potential to alleviate the stress of the newcomer, one only needs to give it a go even if unsure or uncomfortable at first.
+Hopefully, you now have an idea of how to efficiently spend your time on public transport, plus a few more destinations other than the language school and your apartment.

 While in Vienna, make sure to take full advantage of attending German language classes at INNES.
-There you have the opportunity to meet every day with other individuals who find themselves in the exact same position as you do, which is in itself a rare opportunity for mingling with people from all over the world, practicing your German and experiencing life in Vienna as a newcomer.
-They, as you, could use a friend to go for study sessions at coffeehouses, spend time at gorgeous museums, enjoy the opera or theater.
+There you have the opportunity to meet every day with other expats who find themselves in the exact same position as you do, which is in itself a rare opportunity for mingling with people from all over the world, practicing your German, and experiencing life in Vienna as a newcomer.
+They, like you, could use a friend to go for study sessions at coffeehouses, spend time at gorgeous museums, and enjoy the opera or theater.

-Our challenge to you for the following days is threefold: follow our public transport tips, do homework at a coffeehouse and spend an afternoon at a museum of your choice or go to the opera if you find tickets.
+Our challenge to you for the following days is threefold: follow our public transport tips, do homework at a coffeehouse, and spend an afternoon at a museum of your choice or go to the opera if you find tickets.
 We will be eagerly waiting for your comments on how it went!
-If you are hungry for more, stay tuned for How To Feel At Home in Vienna, While Attending German Classes (Part Two)!
+If you are hungry for more, stay tuned for How to Feel at Home in Vienna While Attending German Classes (Part 2)!